Mummy: The Fivefold Soul

 The Soulscape

-32 responses to “Mummy: The Fivefold Soul”
+32 thoughts on “Mummy: The Fivefold Soul”

-Oooooh!
+1. Oooooh!
 Pretty… and, pretty interesting.
 You know, I think it’s really cool how much you’re bringing Egyptian philosophy into the fold.
 Speaking as someone fascinated by ancient European thought and philosophy, I kinda wish my favorite ST game, Changeling: The Lost, was more specific to the Celtic identity.

 That said, you’re making me really interested, by ancient Egyptian culture.
 Time to start listening to more Nile.